Marvisak/altv-python-module/docs/articles/index.md

 By installing Python Module you will be able to fully use alt:V server-side API from your Python code

-This documentation only explains the Python module itself and assumes you are familiar with the alt:V, and it's API's already.
+This documentation only explains the Python module itself and assumes you are familiar with alt:V and how to use it.

 ---